There are so many ways you can help.

 Volunteer Opportunities for Teens, Adults and Groups

 - Prepare (off-site), deliver, and serve (optional) dinner for shelter residents.
 Volunteers must be at least 18 years of age to serve lunch or dinner.
-Please contact our Kitchen Manager, Dorothy Howard, at 410-531- 6006 or email firstname.lastname@example.org to schedule.
+Please contact our Food Services Manager, Dorothy Howard, at 410-531-6006 or email firstname.lastname@example.org to schedule.

 - Make (off-site) and deliver lunches to the shelter for shelter residents.
 Volunteers must provide lunch items.
-Please contact our Kitchen Manager, Dorothy Howard, at 410-531-6006 or email email@example.com to schedule.
+Please contact our Food Services Manager, Dorothy Howard, at 410-531-6006 or email email@example.com to schedule.

 - Lobby Greeter – Lend assistance as a greeter at Grassroots.
-Welcome visitors to the building, accept donations, direct visitors, and answer business phone line (optional).
-Two-hour shifts are available Monday-Friday from 10am-3pm.
+Welcome visitors to the building, accept donations, direct visitors, and answer business phone line.
+Two-hour shifts available Monday-Friday from 10am-3pm.
 Minimum age 18 years old.
 Interview with Volunteer Coordinator required.

-- Office Assistant – Type letters and help with various office tasks.
+- Office Assistant – Type letters and help administrative staff with various office tasks.
 Minimum age 15 years old.
 Interview with Volunteer Coordinator required.

-- Job Coach – Join the volunteer Employment Services team to help clients with resume development and job search assistance.
+- Employment Counselor – Join the volunteer Employment Services team to help clients with resume development and job search assistance.
 Interviews with Employment Services leader and Volunteer Coordinator required.

-- Storage Room Organizer – help sort and organize donations on a weekly or bi-weekly basis.
+- Storage Room Organizer – Help sort and organize donations on a weekly or bi- weekly basis.
 Interview with Volunteer Coordinator required.

-- Pantry Organizer – help sort and organize non-perishable food and clothing items for non-resident clients assisted by the counseling office on a weekly or bi-weekly basis.
+- Pantry Organizer – Help sort and organize non-perishable food and clothing items for non-resident clients assisted by Crisis Services staff on a weekly or bi-weekly basis.
 Interview with Volunteer Coordinator required.

-- Fitness Activity Leader – Provide fun fitness education and activities for adult shelter residents to promote healthy, active lifestyles.
+- Fitness Activity Leader – Provide fun fitness education and activities for shelter residents (adults and children) to promote healthy, active lifestyles.

 - Collect items needed by Grassroots’ clients such as toiletries, towels, linens, school supplies, snack foods, white socks, etc. Clothing and stuffed animals are NOT accepted.

 - Collect food donations which will be part of the care packages to be assembled for clients in the motel shelter program.
-See volunteer coordinator or business manager for list of specific food items.
+See Volunteer Coordinator or grants and Development Manager for list of specific food items.

-- Offer evening group activities – provide games and prizes (e.g., Bingo) for adult shelter residents on a weekly or monthly basis.
+- Offer evening group activities – provide games and prizes (e.g., Bingo) for shelter residents on a monthly or quarterly basis.

 - Offer seasonal socials – provide special meals such as ice cream socials or barbecues for shelter residents (approx. 52 people) in our courtyard.

-- Hospitality committee – provide housewarming kits for departing residents moving into a new home on an as-needed basis (approximately one-two per month).
+- Group hospitality project – provide housewarming kits for departing residents moving into a new home on an as-needed basis (approximately one-two per month).